 Out-of-home advertising has been trying to out-do each other, particularly on a digital scale.
-Ahead of The Drum Out of Home Awards, we spoke to five judges from WCRS, Identity, The Leith Agency, Notonthehighstreet.com and Havas Media on what they believe to be the most impactful OOH campaigns of 2018 so far.
+Ahead of The Drum Out of Home Awards, we spoke to five judges from WCRS, Identity, The Leith Agency, Notonthehighstreet.com and Havas Media on what they believe are impactful OOH campaigns.

 Shea Bennett, head of brand experience, Identity

 Fast food giant McDonald branding is so iconic, so ubiquitous and so immediately recognisable that its meaning and what it represents is communicated to the viewer instantly.
 If you’re driving and you’re hungry, once you catch sight of those Golden Arches it’s all over.
 Burger King never even stood a chance.

 The branding is consistent, and so is the food, but Canadian agency Cosette noticed one area where McDonald’s was all over the place: the road signs steering people to their restaurants.
 Cosette’s solution was both brilliant and simple – a new way-finding system that cropped the Golden Arches into a directional path, alerting drivers to the nearest location where they could pick up a Big Mac.
 With just minimal text alongside this ingenious use of the brand’s colouring and a slice of the (still immediately recognisable) logo, the ‘Follow The Arches’ campaign gave McDonald’s a simple, unified design system that is adaptable to any market around the world.

 Originally restricted to four billboards (three static and one digital) in high traffic areas across Toronto, the campaign received the Grand Prix awards for outdoor at the Cannes Lions International Festival of Creativity, and is now expected to be extended globally.

 Penny Parnell, leader of all things creative, Notonthehighstreet.com